3D4EM/validate-3dtop10nl/reports/comments.md

-# Some preliminary comments about the validation of the 3DTOP10NL
+# Some comments about the validation of the 3DTOP10NL

 ## ALL triangles are duplicated